Last Updated on November 18, 2025

 Public and community options

-Hospital and university-linked programs
+Hospital and clinical settings

-How to choose a San Antonio tx drug and alcohol rehab
+How to choose a San Antonio TX drug and alcohol rehab

 Match the level of care to your risks